The Engagement Model

 What You Get

-- An honest diagnostic that tells you what's actually wrong, not what you want to hear
+• An honest diagnostic that identifies root causes, even when they're not what you expected to hear

-- Architectural decisions made by someone who's seen what works and what fails at scale
+• Architectural decisions informed by 15+ years of seeing what works and what fails at scale

 What I Don't Do